thomasbcox/results-america-app/ROADMAP.md

 3. **Implement basic data display**
 4. **Add source attribution**
 5. **Deploy MVP for user testing**
+6. **✅ Zero-friction access already implemented**

 This roadmap ensures we deliver value quickly while building trust systematically.
-Each phase adds concrete trust signals that users can see and verify.
+Each phase adds concrete trust signals that users can see and verify, all accessible without authentication barriers.